We have compiled a list of the most frequently asked questions our admission staff receive.

 The average class has 18 students.
 By junior year, most students will take courses that have 15 students or fewer.
 Our student/faculty ratio is 11 to 1.
 Saint Anselm does not have teaching assistants or graduate assistants.

 What are your most popular majors?

-In keeping with national trends, the most popular majors are English, business, psychology, biology, and politics.
-Our nationally recognized nursing program, and long-standing criminal justice programs are also very popular with our students.
+In keeping with national trends, the most popular majors are Communication, Business, Psychology, Education, Biology, and Politics.
+Our nationally recognized Nursing program, and long-standing Criminal Justice programs are also very popular with our students.
 Please visit our academics page to learn more about our majors.